Save

 der Waals forces can act to maintain the aggregated state.

-However, entropic forces will eventually cause the aggregated
+However, entropic forces will eventually cause the

-particles to de-aggregate, and eventually return to the
+aggregated particles to de-aggregate, and eventually return

-reversing the aggregated state is not clear from first
+for reversing the aggregated state is not clear from first

 principals, however, based upon empirical evidence in